danb35/freenas-iocage-caddy/README.md

 ### Prerequisites

 :pushpin: *In this implementation, I've kept Caddyfile outside the jail in /caddy.
 I wasn't sure whether it might be interesting or useful to, say, keep the certificates outside the jail as well.
-I'll leave this you to ponder.*
+I'll leave this you to ponder.* :pushpin:

 Although not required, it's recommended to create a Dataset named `nextcloud` on your main storage pool.
 If this is not present, a directory `/nextcloud` will be created in `$POOL_PATH`.

 ### Installation

-Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running git clone https://github.com/danb35/freenas-iocage-caddy *[For the moment, git clone https://github.com/basilhendroff/freenas-iocage-caddy]*.
-Then change into the new freenas-iocage-caddy directory and create a file called caddy-config with your favorite text editor.
+Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running git clone https://github.com/danb35/freenas-iocage-caddy. :pushpin: *For the moment, git clone https://github.com/basilhendroff/freenas-iocage-caddy]* :pushpin: Then change into the new freenas-iocage-caddy directory and create a file called caddy-config with your favorite text editor.
 In its minimal form, it would look like this:

 ```
 JAIL_IP="192.168.1.199"